ForwardFeed/Pokemon_in_dah_terminal/README.md

 # Pokemon_in_dah_terminal
-Print cool Pokemons is the terminal
+Print cool Pokemons in the terminal

 ### Installation